-Top 21 Team lead and Leadership Interview Questions with Examples:
+List of Most Frequently Asked Team lead and Leadership Interview Questions And Answers with Examples:

-Now a day’s every employer is looking for the employees with strong and efficient leadership skills.
-Leadership is nothing but influencing others by his/her behavior and motivating them to follow the right path to achieve the goals in their career.
+Now a day’s every employer is looking for employees with strong and efficient leadership skills.
+Leadership is the quality of influencing others by his/her behavior and motivating them to follow the right path to achieve the goals in their career.

-Management is the main skill which organizations are looking into.
+Management is the main skill that organizations are looking into.
 It is just only a component of Leadership.

 As a leader, one should not only share his views and ideas with the team instead he should be ready to change his ideas or accept any suggestions from others.
-If he does so he will be more successful in achieving his goals.
+If he is able to do this then he will be more successful in achieving his goals.

 Recommended read => Leadership in Testing